tusia313/js-css-html-falling-hearts/README.md

 Such a lovely animation!
 Not only heart-warming, but letting practise JS objects, their classes, contructors, functions...How to not love coding? :)

 ## 🥰 First look
-For few seconds a screen is full of falling hearts
+In few seconds a screen is full of falling hearts !
 ![first page](./img/screen_2.png)

 🧡	💛	💚	💙	💜	🤎	🖤	🤍